KarlMeierMattern/Full-Stack/ReactJS.md

 - Defining a component in this way creates a **stateless component**, which can receive data and render it, but does not manage or track changes to that data.

 > [!IMPORTANT]
-> React requires function names to begin with a capital letter.
+> React components are regular JavaScript functions, but their names must start with a capital letter or they won’t work!

 > [!TIP]
 > Use curly braces to enter "JavaScript land" while you are in "JSX land".
 You can add any JavaScript expression (something that evaluates to a single value) inside curly braces.